Karns City High School Expels 4 Students Who Now Face Criminal Probe In Alleged Assault

 The four were students at Karns City.
 But as of earlier this month, they were taking some classes with students from other school districts at Butler Vo-Tech.
 According to sources, this was where the alleged assault took place.

-Butler Township Police Chief John Hays confirmed the criminal investigation and said his investigators are attempting to interview all students involved, as well as reviewing a video of the incident.READ MORE: Pittsburgh Public Schools To Hold Coronavirus Vaccine Clinic At Heinz Field For Students
+Butler Township Police Chief John Hays confirmed the criminal investigation and said his investigators are attempting to interview all students involved, as well as reviewing a video of the incident.READ MORE: Pittsburgh Milliones Closed After Fourth Person Tests Positive For COVID-19

 Superintendent Ritzert suspended the four students.
 And after the school board reviewed the video, the board upheld his recommendation to expel them.